filipvrba/ruby-js/README.md

 - [edu-game-rjs](https://github.com/filipvrba/edu-game-rjs) - An web application that is a learning game.
 The utilization of scaffolding and uploading to Vercel.
 - [engine2d-rjs](https://github.com/filipvrba/engine2d-rjs) - This engine renders video games.
 For this project, scaffolding and unified code generation were employed.
 - [mtg-gui-rjs](https://github.com/filipvrba/mtg-gui-rjs) - A web application that uses an API to connect to databases and exchange data.
+- [cv-v](https://github.com/filipvrba/cv-v) - A web CV (portfolio) application that is multilingual-programmed.
+RJS is used to create the front-end whereas V is used to create the back-end.
+The website has been upload on a fly.io cloud.

 ## 6 Documents
 Using the RubyJS-Vite utility is explained in the following documents.